 The occurrence of signs depends on how far the blood sugar level drops and how far into the episode the puppy has progressed.

 Lethargy, weakness, head tilting, unbalanced wobbling when walking, shivering and uncontrollable trembling, disorientation, convulsions or seizures, unable to stand or hold head up, restlessness, whimpering and high pitched whining or moaning, coma.

 What to do:

-- Your first goal is to get some sweet into their mouth; corn syrup or honey works well in a pinch.
+- Your first goal is to get some sweet into the dogs mouth; corn syrup or honey works well in a pinch.
 I use a little bit of nutri-stat during major changes or stressful situations like vet visits, grooming or long play times.

-- Secondly, stay calm, observe your pet and contact the vet.
+- Secondly, stay calm but act quickly.
+Observe your pet and contact the vet.
 If your pet is acting strangely, displaying one or several of the above symptoms, you should assume it is due to hypoglycemia and treat it accordingly.

 This is a situation where it is better to be safe than sorry!